Eizeed/plc/README.md

 features:
-Using .gitignore file for better filtering files you want to count Hidden files aka files starting with . are ignored by default
+Using .gitignore file for better filtering files you want to count Hidden files aka files starting with . are ignored by default Trimming file as string
+Deleting all "unnecessary" new lines aka '\n'